bdragon300/go-asyncapi/docs/go-asyncapi/content/templating-guide/overview.md

 Others are simpler and represent a simple Go type (e.g. jsonschema object), they additionally satisfy the `common.GolangType` interface.

-The templates goal is to render the artifacts into the desired output format: Go code, IaC configuration, etc.
+The templates goal is to render the artifacts into the desired output type: Go code, IaC configuration, etc.
 For this, `go-asyncapi` executes the root template separately for every artifact with `.Selected == true` and merges the results into a files and packages according the [code layout]({{< relref "/howtos/code-layout" >}}).